What to watch on Netflix, Prime, Disney Plus, and Max this weekend

-There's a whole bundle of new content across the best streaming services, including the Selena Gomez starrer Emilia Pérez fresh out of theaters, to the biggest superhero movie of the year finally making its streaming debut.
-Not to mention Apple TV Plus’ sci-fi series Silo, and spin-off Dune: Prophecy which may just fill the HBO-shaped hole left in your heart after one of the best shows on Max, The Penguin, came to a close last week.
+This weekend there are lots of titles to select, from brand new World War II movie Blitz starring Little Women star Saoirse Ronan to DC’s Watchmen: Chapter 1.
+Not to mention Netflix’s highly popular animated series Arcane is coming to a close, while Prime Video’s Cruel Intentions spin-off has just landed.

 So, what are you waiting for?
-Below we've got the lowdown on the best movies and shows to watch this weekend, whether you're on the lookout for titles new on Netflix in November 2024 or just want to get the most out of your Prime, Disney Plus, Max, and Apple TV subscription.
+Below we've got the lowdown on the best movies and shows to watch this weekend, whether you're on the lookout for titles new on Netflix in November 2024 or just want to get the most out of your subscriptions.

 New movies